Workshop app — daily work

 What you should expect to see

-• Quote and invoice indicators show whether commercial work is keeping up with workshop activity.
+- Quote and invoice indicators show whether commercial work is keeping up with workshop activity, including draft and month-to-date billing snapshots where enabled.

 A practical start-of-day workflow

-3. Review Quotes and Invoices if the dashboard suggests commercial work is lagging behind workshop activity.
+- Review quotes or invoices (wording depends on your finance settings) if the dashboard suggests commercial work is lagging behind workshop activity.

 What the dashboard is good for, and what it is not

 The dashboard is excellent for triage, prioritisation, and keeping the whole workshop honest about what is open.
 It is not where most detailed work happens.
-Once you know what needs attention, jump into the relevant page such as Jobs, Quotes, Invoices, Inventory, or Alerts & Re-Torques and complete the work there.
+Once you know what needs attention, jump into the relevant page such as Jobs, the workshop schedule, quotes or invoices, Inventory, or Alerts & Re-Torques and complete the work there.

 Teams get the most value from the dashboard when people use statuses consistently elsewhere in the app.
 If job or document states are not kept current, the dashboard will still look busy, but it will no longer be trustworthy.